iv-project/IVaction/README.md

 - `cpm_dependency_file` (optional, default: "cpm.dependencies")
     the dependency file that should be checked and updated
 -  `github_token`:
-    passthrough of the GITHUB token, needed by open_issue and cpm_dependency_file
+    pass through of the GITHUB token, needed by open_issue and cpm_dependency_file

 ## Example for linux
 Activated on every pushes on PRs and update on the main branch.